jjgomera/iapws/README.rst

 dependences
 --------------------

+* Support for both python branch:
+  * python 2.7
-* python 2x, 3x, compatible with both versions
+  * python 3.4 or later
 * Numpy-scipy: library with mathematic and scientific tools